utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 While working with `Polygon` you do not need to be aware of all its descendants, because anything in the table is by definition a polygon, but when working with subclasses Active Record needs to be able to enumerate the types it is looking for.
-Let’s see an example.
+Let's see an example.

 `Rectangle.all` only loads rectangles by adding a type constraint to the query: